-Last week I attended the Robotics Showcase at the IET in London to join the debate on the current state of commercial robotics.
-My main takeaway from the event was that, whilst fully autonomous robots are getting a lot of interest, they are still a little way off being put into use as commercial robots.
+Last week we attended the Robotics Showcase at the IET in London to join the debate on the current state of commercial robotics.
+Our main takeaway from the event was that, whilst fully autonomous robots are getting a lot of interest, they are still a little way off being put into use as commercial robots.

 There is some great work being done by a range of universities and businesses to develop autonomous abilities and these will be integrated into a range of industrial applications over the coming few years.
 However, the applications which are closest to market are at a lower level of autonomy in which smart machines – controlled or coordinated by humans – are starting to add real commercial value now.
 Good examples on show include a jet engine maintenance robot from Rolls Royce, and a telemedicine robot from Intouch Health.
 Both of these are remotely controlled extensions to allow a skilled human operator to be more productive.

 Prof Guang-Zhong Yang of Imperial College London University presented a view of how the concept of “Levels of Autonomy” could be applied to surgical robotics.

 The idea of “Levels of Autonomy” has been a popular discussion in the autonomous car ecosystem for a while, with Level 0 being a fully manual car and Level 5 being fully autonomous.
 Cars are available today offering features at the lower levels of the scale such as adaptive cruise control and lane-keeping.
 The UK startup, FiveAI is named to indicate its ambition to shoot for “Level Five” autonomous driving, but their efforts – along with Uber, Google, Apple and a host of car OEMs – are some way off commercial reality.
 The idea of Levels of Autonomy seems to be a good framework in which to identify what capabilities we can deploy into commercial robotics today for a whole host of applications on the path towards “Level Five”.